 For Whom the Bell Tolls

 Before we move on to the Alps and the Himalayas, we will return to the fateful ringing of the horse’s bell deep inside the glacier ice.
-It is worth considering why humans chose to cross the ice with their pack animals, when there were such grave dangers involved?
+Why did humans choose to cross the ice with their pack animals with such grave dangers involved?
 The answer is that the glaciers were not only potential death traps; they were also high altitude highways.
 Struggling in the scree among rocks and boulders carried its own risks; it was painfully slow and the chances of falling and breaking bones were always present.
 When the snow on the glaciers was thick and firm, it allowed for quick transport on an even terrain.
 Sometimes, crossing the snow-covered glaciers provided the only accessible route across the mountains.

 Mules in the Alps

-The largest assemblage of mule bones are known from the Theodul glacier, also known for the find of the Theodul mercenary.
-Bones from at least six different mules have been recovered here.
+The largest assemblage of mule bones is from the Theodul glacier, also known for the find of the Theodul mercenary.
+Bones from at least six different mules were recovered here.
 Two radiocarbon dates of mule bones are c.
 500 and c.
 200 years old.
 Chances of finding mule bones in the Alps dating back as early as the AD 500 packhorse mandible from the Lendbreen ice patch are slim.
 Most mountain ice in the Alps is glacier ice, which does not allow for very old finds (read about the difference between glaciers and ice patches here).

 Yaks and horses in the Himalayas

-Old mountain routes can often still be followed by the original cairns, but it is hard to gain information about the age of the routes, as the cairns are not normally datable.
-The finds of dead pack animals provides direct evidence of when a certain mountain route was used.
+Old mountain routes can often still be followed by the original cairns.
+However, it is hard to gain information about the age of the routes, as the cairns are not normally datable.
+The finds of dead pack animals provides direct evidence of when a certain mountain route was in use.
 This adds a lot of information on ancient trading routes and of human use of the high-alpine landscape.

 The impressive work of our colleagues in the Alps has inspired us to look for ancient trails over glaciers in our own region.
 We know from the Lendbreen site that humans crossed the ice here as well.
 A few historical sources yield tantalizing hints at a forgotten route crossing two large glaciers in the heart of the Jotunheimen mountains.
-We plan to survey this lost trail next summer.
+We plan to survey this lost trail.
 We are very hopeful that there will be finds, but if so: how has the moving ice of the glaciers treated the artefacts?
 Will we be able to recover bones from unlucky packhorses?
-Hopefully, we can look forward to excited postings from the field next summer.